-An ideal location for a vegetable garden is an area that has a southern or southeastern exposure.
-Gently sloping ground is preferred as it will aid in drainage which is a must have in your garden.
+An ideal location for a vegetable garden is an area that has southern or southeastern exposure.
+Gently sloping ground is preferred as it will aid in drainage which is a must-have in your garden.
 You want the rain to get evenly distributed to every plant, not pooling in certain areas.

 It is also a good idea to place your garden as close to the house as possible.
 This will make preparing meals easier with your fresh grown vegetables.
 If this is not possible, having some potted tomatoes and herbs close by is an alternative.

 If the soil is hard to till, consider building a raised garden bed.
 Over at the DIY Diva, you can find step by step photos on how to build a cedar raised garden bed.
 She lays out material lists and the instructions are easy to follow.
-A raised garden is also great for anyone with back back – less bending down during planting & weeding.
+A raised garden is also great for anyone with back problems to reduce bending down during planting & weeding.

 How Big of a Vegetable Garden do you Need?

 The size and shape of your vegetable garden may be determined by the location and available land you have.
 One of the biggest mistakes new gardeners make when vegetable garden planning is becoming over ambitious on the size and end up with an unmanageable garden.

 Believe me, this is very easy to do.
 Some people suggest donating your extra veggies to the local food kitchen, well guess what…come mid-July even the homeless are tired of eating summer squash, buy them a steak instead.
 So think small initially and then grow in size as you are able to gauge your time and ability.

 Now make a list of what you plan on growing.
 Then consider how many people you will be feeding and there likes and dislikes of the type of vegetables.
 This will help you determine how much of each vegetable to plant.
 Then determine how wide your individual rows will be.
 3-5 Ft is a good width if they can be accessed from either side when weeding or harvesting.